Spiral Staircase Dimensions & Measurements

-If your project includes a hole in the floor that calls for a spiral stair you will want to pay close attention to our well opening size dimensions.
+If your project includes a hole in the floor (likely a round hole for the round stairs) that calls for a spiral stair you will want to pay close attention to our well opening size dimensions.
 If you're installing a stair through a hole in the floor, making sure you have the right size opening for your new spiral stair is key.
 We call this hole in the floor a 'well opening'.
 Depending on where you’re putting the stair, your well opening size may be determined for you.
 If you want to utilize the space saving features of your spiral stair, and keep it in the corner of your room, walls may limit the size of your well opening.
 The smallest well opening that we can work with is 44” x 44”.
 This is because the smallest diameter we offer is 42" x 42" (3 foot 6 inches).
 A 44" x 44" well opening ensures that your fingers will not get pinched as you grab the handrail when you traverse up and down the stair.

 Please note, that if you’re attaching your stair to the side of you loft or deck, you won’t need a well opening measurement, but you will need your diameter and footprint in the next section.

 |Spiral Staircase Diameter & Footprint|